10 Best Unix Programming Books

 Buying Guide

-Choosing among the best unix programming books starts with an honest assessment of your current fluency in C, your target platform, and whether you need a broad reference or a narrow specialty guide.
+Choosing among the best unix programming books starts with an honest assessment of your fluency in C, your target platform, and whether you need a broad reference or a narrow specialty guide.
 Unix programming is not a single topic; it spans kernel interfaces, shell automation, network protocols, and design philosophy.
-The right book depends on where you spend most of your development time and how deep you need to go.
+The right pick depends on where you spend most of your development time and how deep you need to go.

 Scope and Depth: Reference vs. Tutorial